What Is Resource Planning?

 Another way of looking at this is leveling your resources by ensuring that they are equally distributed across your team.
 Checking on workload is a daily part of keeping your resources well-allocated.

 Therefore, you want to have the right resource management tools to keep you informed of your resources while the project is in progress, whether that’s collecting data in an Excel spreadsheet or a more robust online PM tool.
-Using an online Gantt chart gives you a visual view of the project’s tasks, their durations, and whatever dependencies are linking one task to another, so you’re able to note bottlenecks and easily reallocated resources to get the project back on track.
+Using an online Gantt chart gives you a visual view of the project’s tasks, their durations, and whatever dependencies are linking one task to another, so you can note bottlenecks and easily reallocate resources to get the project back on track.
 Try ProjectManager today to take advantage of the best resource management tools on the market.

 Start My Free Trial